You are $75 away from free shipping

 Sorry, you must log in to save an item.

-If you’ve looked at the hair color trends on your social media feed lately, then you’re probably already well aware that rose gold hair is the hair color of the moment.
+If you’ve looked at the hair color trends on your social media feed lately, then you’re probably already well aware that rose gold hair is one of the hottest hair colors at the moment.
 And, if you’re like us, you’re swooning with jewelry-toned hair envy.
 With beauty bloggers, social media cool girls, and Hollywood’s hottest celebs illustrating just how versatile this pretty pinkish hair color is for all skin tones, it’s not surprising that you may want to rock your very own rose gold hue.
 And you can!
-In an effort to bring rose gold hair into your life, we’ve outlined the basics of how to get and maintain this can’t-look-away hair color.
-Keep reading to find out how to dye your hair a rose gold hair color at home and how to maintain your new hue with the right hair care routine.
+In an effort to bring rose gold hair color into your life, we’ve outlined the basics of how to get and maintain this can’t-look-away shade.
+Grab a box of rose gold hair dye and let’s get to it!

 Good news: You don’t have to hit up a salon to be in possession of rose gold strands!
 Follow these three steps to get in on the trend—at home:

 Just like any big hair color change, it’s important to know what you’re getting into first.
 If you have naturally blonde hair or your hair has already been lightened, you’re probably fine to move onto the next step.
 For all other hair colors, even darker blondes, you may need to bleach your hair first—and the darker your starting shade, the more sessions it may take to reach the right base color before you can move on to adding rose gold color.

 If you’re going to DIY, don’t forget to brush up on everything you need to know about how to bleach your hair at home before you put your gloves on and dive in.
 After bleaching, you’re ready to color, just be sure to follow the instructions included in the box with your dye.